AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        G := F (G) - F (G); -- ??
     end Show_Illegal_Ada_Code;

 In fact, the code above is not even legal Ada, so the same error is generated by the GNAT compiler.
-But SPARK goes further and GNATprove issues also an error on the following equivalent code that is accepted by the compiler:
+But SPARK goes further and GNATprove also produces an error for the following equivalent code that is accepted by the Ada compiler:

 .. code:: ada spark-flow run_button